1. Latency Is Becoming the New Intelligence

 In TileRT, communication is pushed directly into the execution pipeline itself.

-Execution therefore shifts from:
+Execution therefore begins shifting from:

 compute → sync → compute